cdown/chrisdown.name/_posts/2025-01-06-zswap-vs-zram-when-to-use-what.md

 decade now, and I've seen these technologies evolve and some of the common misconceptions that arise around them.

-The truth is that there is not a one size fits all solution. zswap and zram are architecturally quite distinct, and deciding which to use when requires some nuance and thought.
+The short answer for most people is: use zswap.
+Do not use zram without an extensive understanding of the risks it may pose to your workloads.
+But understanding why (and understanding when zram may actually be the right call) requires going into how each of these two technologies work in the kernel itself.

 ## Architectural differences

+Most people think of zswap and zram simply as two different flavours of the same thing, compressed swap.
+Superficially that would be correct in that they both can contain swapped pages, but they make fundamentally different bets about how the kernel should handle memory pressure, and picking the wrong one for your situation can actively make things worse than having no swap at all.

-The fundamental difference between zswap and zram lies in where they sit in the kernel's storage hierarchy.
+The most significant difference between them lies in where they sit in the kernel's storage hierarchy, and thus, what they are capable of signalling to the rest of the kernel:

 - zram acts as a compressed block device, essentially a virtual disk in RAM.
   When a process needs to swap, the kernel treats swap on zram like it does on any other block device, sending I/O requests through the block layer.
-Once zram fills up, it's just another storage device that's reached capacity.
-  There's no automatic mechanism to move data elsewhere.
+  Importantly, once zram fills up, it's just another storage device that's reached capacity.
+There's no automatic mechanism to move data elsewhere, which means cold pages that were swapped out first stay locked in fast RAM with no way to evict them.
+As you can imagine, that's typically very bad.
-- zswap, on the other hand, is more integrated with the memory management subsystem overall.
+- zswap, on the other hand, is more integrated with the memory management subsystem.
 It acts as a compression layer that sits in front of your disk swap.
 When a process needs to swap, zswap intercepts the page before it reaches disk, decides whether to compress it, and if it does, it stores it in a memory pool.
-When that pool fills up, zswap uses its own heuristics to evict the least recently used pages to your backing swap device, aiming to keep your hot data in the compressed RAM cache.
+When that pool fills up, zswap uses its own heuristics to evict the least recently used pages to your backing swap device, aiming to keep your hot data present in the compressed RAM cache.

-The result is basically that zram provides a hard capacity limit, whereas zswap provides a kind of automatic tiering between faster (zswap) and slower swap (disk swap) to gracefully degrade as memory pressure increases.
+To put it another way, zram provides a hard capacity limit, whereas zswap provides automatic tiering between faster (that is, compressed RAM) and slower swap (that is, your disk) and gracefully degrades as memory pressure increases.

-So what are the ramifications?
-Well, for most workloads, the choice between zswap and zram depends on what you value more: graceful degradation or hard limits.
-But to understand why, let's look at how these technologies actually work at the kernel level, and why their architectural differences create fundamentally different performance characteristics.
+For most people, graceful degradation is what you want, but let's look at how these play out in practice.

 ### zram's block device architecture